Hook

 The opening 30 seconds of the play - called the "hook".

 'Hook' on to the listeners' attention - so they do not switch off.
 Entertain your listeners Let the listeners know the genre of the play - and the mood Often (most often?) establish the play's protagonist (leading character) In 'art' radio plays, a montage might be used.
 See EXPERIMENTAL radio drama pieces Acting? - you have to work especially at this.
 You may have to record this early on, before you have fully discovered the character.
 Directing? - try to record this later, when your actors have really discovered character and voice.
 Scripting? - redraft and rethink - this is so important.
 Listen to lots of radio plays.
 For scripting and production examples, see Signposting - further.
+STRAIGHT IN TO OPENING SCENE (as the 'HOOK')?
+Make special use of establishing the ATMOS (see techniques there) at the top of the scene.

 In FILM, the hook, is longer and is the inciting incident.
 It takes usually ten pages (or ten minutes) to grab a cinema audience.
-The scripting and direction must "hook on" to the listeners' attention and encourage them to listen, and not to go for the off switch.

 The hook is an established term in radio production.